Abandoned & Little-Known Airfields:

 and through some local inquiries I determined that the airport was on land owned by the Acheson, Topeka, and Santa Fe Railroad."

-Dan continued, "With a phone call to the Santa Fe headquarters in Chicago
+Dan continued, "With a phone call to the Santa Fe headquarters in Chicago I began the particularly lengthy process of leasing the airport land from them.

-I learned from Santa Fe’s guy in charge of land-leases that the land was then being used for cattle grazing,
+I learned from Santa Fe’s guy in charge of land-leases that the land was then being used for cattle grazing, and had been since the 1950's."

 Ash Fork Airport was listed as an active airfield in the 1976 AOPA Airport Directory (according to Chris Kennedy).